wesleyLaurence/Cloud-Computing-Tools/README.md

 # Cloud-Computing-Tools
-This repository is a set of tools which enable quick calculations for various cloud computing problems.
+This repository is a set of tools written in C++ which enables quick calculations for various cloud computing problems.